Andy Kaufman (AP Photo)

 Entertainer Andy Kaufman – he preferred not to be called a comedian – was a familiar face on TV: a regular on the sitcom Taxi who also appeared several times on Saturday Night Live.
 But his career was hardly mainstream.
 He told jokes without punch lines, performed acts without jokes, and elicited anger and boredom from audiences as often as laughter.
 He got on stage and read from The Great Gatsby; he launched a professional wrestling career; he took an entire audience out for milk and cookies.

 It's said that Elvis Presley praised Kaufman's Elvis impersonation as his personal favorite, and Kaufman has been hailed as a genius by fans and colleagues.
 Many were introduced or reintroduced to his career by the 1999 movie Man on the Moon, which starred Jim Carrey as Kaufman.
-Just last year, a posthumous comedy album was released, and a new rumor that he was still alive was quickly quashed as a hoax.
+In 2013, a posthumous comedy album was released, and a new rumor that he was still alive was quickly quashed as a hoax.

 "While all the other kids were out playing ball and stuff, I used to stay in my room and imagine that there was a camera in the wall.
 And I used to really believe that I was putting on a television show and that it was going out to somewhere in the world."